-If this protocol is enabled, the inspection function will automatically apply to discover corresponding traffic that filter rules allow.
+Automatically detect If this protocol is enabled, the inspection function will automatically apply to and inspect the discover corresponding traffic that filter rules allow. protocol

 TLS v1.3

 Allow 0-RTT

 When this checkbox is selected, the IPS engine allows TLS requests that use 0-RTT (Zero Round Trip Time), which reduces the handshake to zero exchanges in order to improve performance for TLS traffic.